brahimiarlinda/extract-ids-from-json/README.md

 ## How to use the script

-1. Consider the data.json file is a huge data file from which I would like to get only the IDs of the sites or of the building.
+1. Consider the data.json a huge data file.
+I need to get only the IDs of the sites or of the building.

 2. Run the script inside the `extract-ids.js` file like this: `node extract-ids.js`